sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 ### Updates

-#### Leg 1 — Kent to Folkestone
+#### Saturday Morning — Kent to Folkestone

 It's Saturday morning and I'm in Kent, mostly ready to go.

 There are 13 riders in total, and 14 bikes just in case.

 First up is a ride to the tunnel, should take a handful of hours.
 From there we pack everything in a van and cross the channel.

-Made it to Tesco Folkestone, time for some pain au chocolate I think!
+We made it to Tesco Folkestone, time for some pain au chocolate!

+#### Saturday Afternoon — Calais to Somewhere in France